Conceiving with PMOS – 11 things that helped us

 1. Sleep

-We forget how important sleep is.
-Research has proved that when we are even just a little sleep deprived we make poorer food choices and are more susceptible to the effects of stress.
+We often forget just how important sleep is.
+Research has shown that even a little sleep deprivation can lead us to make poorer food choices and become more susceptible to the effects of stress.

-I’m an eight hours a night kind of girl, so I tried my best to get my full eight hours.
-Sure, this isn’t always possible, but when it is take it!
+I’m an eight-hours-a-night kind of girl, so I tried my best to get my full eight hours.
+Of course, that’s not always possible, but when it is, take it!

-Avoiding any screens an hour before bed and creating a calming night-time routine can help you fall asleep a bit quicker.
+Avoiding screens for an hour before bed and creating a calming night-time routine can help you fall asleep a little quicker.
 A bath filled with Epsom salts and lavender oil became a frequent indulgence for me.

 2. Stress management

-Over the years I have come to realise that stress is one of the biggest contributors to my PCOS.
+Over the years, I’ve come to realise that stress is one of the biggest contributors to my PCOS (now renamed PMOS).
 When I’m stressed, my symptoms flare up, including my cycles going wonky.

 I also learnt to say ‘no’, which is so hard when you’re running your own business, but the benefits of creating boundaries quickly became clear.